Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

 where

 and the residue operators

-acting on a meromorphic differential of $w_j$ are referred to as the \emph{Bessel dilaton leaves}.
+acting on meromorphic differentials of $w_j$ are referred to as the \emph{Bessel dilaton leaves}.
 In such a way, the BGW meromorphic multidifferentials $\omega_{g,n}^{\mathrm{BGW}}$ are obtained as the Bessel meromorphic multidifferentials $\omega_{g,n}^{\mathrm{B}}$ decorated by the Bessel dilaton leaves.
-Just like the Airy translation of the Airy dilaton leaf which decorates $(g,n)=(0,2)$ part in the CEO topological recursion for $\cC^{\mathrm{A}}$ with weights \eqref{dilaton_leaf_eff}, a Bessel dilaton leaf is translated into a decoration of the $(g,n)=(0,2)$ part in the CEO topological recursion for $\cC^{\mathrm{B}}$ with weights
+Just like the Airy translation for an Airy dilaton leaf which decorates $(g,n)=(0,2)$ part in the CEO topological recursion for~$\cC^{\mathrm{A}}$ with weights \eqref{dilaton_leaf_eff}, a Bessel dilaton leaf is translated into a decoration of the $(g,n)=(0,2)$ part in the CEO topological recursion for $\cC^{\mathrm{B}}$ with weights